oils-for-unix/oils/doc/ref/chap-type-method.md

     var cmd = ^(echo hi)
     call io->eval(cmd)

-It's like like the `eval` builtin, and meant to be used in pure functions.
+It's similar to the `eval` builtin, and is meant to be used in pure functions.

 You can also bind: